 The Texas Family Code specifically states that it is not in the best interests of a child for you as a parent to have unsupervised visits with your child if a court finds that there is credible evidence of a pattern of past or present neglect or abuse of a child or spouse by you.
 This means that the deck is stacked against you from the start of your case.
-You would need to either diminish the effect of the evidence of domestic violence or provide evidence as to why this conviction or history of domestic violence should not trigger this presumption against you.
+You would need to either diminish the effect of domestic violence or provide evidence as to why this conviction or history of domestic violence should not trigger this presumption against you.

 The effect of a drug or alcohol conviction on your child custody case

-Once your history of drug or alcohol abuse is presented to a court it is likely that you will be ordered to take a drug/alcohol test immediately.
+Once your history of drug or alcohol abuse is presented to a court, you will likely be ordered to immediately take a drug/alcohol test.
 If it is a hair follicle test, your usage of these substances from the past few months can be detected.
-Usage of a substance like alcohol that involve your children, such as driving under the influence of alcohol with your children in the vehicle, will have a disastrous effect on your child custody case.
+Usage of a substance like alcohol that involves your children, such as driving under the influence of alcohol with your children in the vehicle, will have a disastrous effect on your child custody case.

 How long ago was your criminal conviction?